nate10jang/Shift-The-Gift-/README.md

 # Shift The Gift!
 **(PROTOTYPE)**

-School project
-idea was to create an x-mas game about placing machines that move the gift.
+School project.
+Idea: x-mas game about placing machines that move a gift to santa's bag.

-`
-npm run dev

-`
+run ```npm run dev```

+in terminal to start project (node required)

 Libraries used: Matter-js, Vite, Svelte